hanielbaez/docs-1/behaviors/behavior-keys.md

 ### How do I know what fields I need to assign?

 Any custom fields your behavior is getting from state, or setting in state, should have an entry in your behavior keys.
 For example, if your behavior calls `state.set("cost", 300)`, you should have a behavior key called `cost` with type `number`.
-You do not need to create entries for special fields which HASH defines - see 'builtin fields' below.
+You do not need to create entries for special fields which HASH defines - see 'Built-in Fields' below.

 ### Types